Jorma Kuisma

-Jorma Kuisma (born c.
-1947) was a Canadian football player who played for the Montreal Alouettes.
+Jorma Kuisma (December 12, 1946 – September 16, 2022) was a Finnish professional Canadian football player who played for the Montreal Alouettes.
 He won the Grey Cup with them in 1970.
 He previously played college football at California State University, Northridge (then known as San Fernando Valley State College).

+Kuisma was born to Aini and Armas Kuisma in Sippola, Finland, and he moved to Canada when he was young.
+He died on September 16, 2022 at the age of 75 after a long illness.